scholarships

 This scholarship fund was started in 1994 by Lucille McCutchen in memory of her husband Robert McCutchen.

-robert a robertson Memorial scholarship
+robert a. robertson Memorial scholarship

 This scholarship fund was started in 1995 as a legacy gift by Robert A Robertson, better known by his friends and family as “Bob” or “Robbie.”
 Bob was an influential and generous member of FPCO and HOCF.
 For 58 years, he served FPCO and HOCF in many capacities—as a deacon, an elder, and the financial chair as well as the President of the Trustees at HOCF.
 One of his strong beliefs was that education is vital to creating equal opportunity and a better world, empowering those who have little to rise as future leaders.